ConSol-Monitoring/omd-labs-docker/README.md

 ### Image, Ansible, Ansible, Ansible...

+#### Startup order
-For some time OMD comes with **full Ansible support**, which we can use to modify the container instance *on startup*. **How does this work?**
+For some time OMD-Labs comes with **full Ansible support**, which we can use to modify the container instance *on startup*. **How does this work?**

-The Dockerfiles of each image define an Ansible playbook run as ``CMD``:

-    CMD /omd/sites/demo/bin/ansible-playbook -i localhost, ansible/playbook.yml -c local -e ANSIBLE_DROPIN_ROLE=$ANSIBLE_DROPIN_ROLE $ANSIBLE_VERBOSITY

-The ``-i localhost,`` (watch the comma) looks weird, but allows us to execute the playbook on the local host without defining an inventory. ``-c local`` avoids needless SSH to localhost.

-``ANSIBLE_DROPIN_ROLE`` is a variable defined few lines before and points to a role directory within the ansible playbook folder.
-It is empty by default and so Ansible will skip this task if you are starting the container as shown in "Usage".

-You can now **mount a drop-in custom Ansible role**, which is executed first at the container startup:
+By default, the OMD-labs containers start with the CMD `/root/start.sh`.
+This script

+* checks if there are any files in `/root/ansible_omd/dropin_role`.
+If so, it starts it by calling the playbook `/root/ansible_omd/playbook.yml`.
+* starts the OMD site "demo"
+* starts Apache as a foreground process to let the container stay alive

+##### Include own drop-in roles

+To use your own drop-in role, just **mount a Ansible role folder** on the host to the drop-in folder within the container:

-    docker run -it -p 8443:443 -v ~/path/to/ansible/role/on/host:/root/ansible/dropin_role consol/omd-labs-debian
+    docker run -it -p 8443:443 -v path/to/ansible/role/on/host:/root/ansible/dropin_role consol/omd-labs-debian

+#### Debugging

-If you want to see more output from Ansible to debug the role:
+If you want to see more verbose output from Ansible to debug your role, add the environment variable `ANSIBLE_VERBOSITY`:

-    docker run -it -p 8443:443 -e ANSIBLE_VERBOSITY="-vv" -v ~/path/to/ansible/role/on/host:/root/ansible/dropin_role consol/omd-labs-debian
+    docker run -it -p 8443:443 -e ANSIBLE_VERBOSITY="-vv" -v path/to/ansible/role/on/host:/root/ansible/dropin_role consol/omd-labs-debian

-The container can still be started without any drop-in mount, of course.
-In that case Ansible will only start the OMD site "demo" and the global Apache web server.